iWinston/typeorm-plus/README.md

 TypeORM was tested with Node.JS version 6 and above.
 If you have errors during app bootstrap, try to upgrade your node.js version to the latest version.

+## Usage in the browser with WebSQL

+TypeORM works in the browser and has experimental support of WebSQL.
+If you want to use TypeORM in the browser then you need to `npm i typeorm-browser` instead of `typeorm`.
+More information about it in [this page](https://typeorm.github.io/usage-in-browser.html).
+Also take a look on [this sample](https://github.com/typeorm/browser-example).

 ## Quick Start

 In TypeORM tables are created from Entities.